How Much Does Asbestos Testing Cost in 2025?

 How long does it take for an asbestos test and to get survey results?

-Receiving asbestos test results takes one to seven days, but different labs offer different turnaround times.
+Receiving asbestos test results takes one to seven days, but different labs offer varying turnaround times.
 Some consider a rush job any time within a week, while others complete expedited orders within 24 hours.
 Non-rush jobs can take as long as two weeks.

 Is asbestos testing and removal covered by home insurance?